rit-sse/old-api/README.md

 This will initialize your development database with seed data and start the development server locally on port 8000.

+## Authentication

+The API uses the Google OAuth 2.0 service for authentication.
+This is a workaround that allows us to remove the need to interact directly with Shibboleth.
+In order to test the authentication service, you need to generate a client id, secret, and insert a callback URL into `config/services.php` under the `google` key.

+To generate the necessary client id and secret, head to the [Google Developer Console](https://console.developers.google.com/project), create a project, select 'APIs & Auth > Credentials', and finally click 'Create a new Client ID'.
+Make sure you enter your *full* callback URL, which is `http[s]://{host}/api/v1/auth/google/callback`.

+*Note*: To prevent unauthorized errors, you **must** also enable the Google+ API!

 ## Endpoints

 The endpoints are controlled by Laravel routes.
 To look at the routing setup,